MasamiY0shida/Motion-Planning-Code/README.md

    rosrun motion_planning motion_planning_node
    ```

-**Note**: If your package name or node name is different, adjust the command accordingly.
+**Note**: Ensure that you have sourced your workspace in each terminal before running these commands.
+Also ensure you have a ROS master running and the necessary MoveIt! configurations set up for the Panda robot.

 ## Documentation

-- [Code Instructions](CodeInstructions.md): Detailed guide on how to run and test the motion planning and robotics simulation, including how to adjust parameters and define custom tests.
+- [Code Instructions](CodeInstructions.md): Detailed guide on how to run and test the motion planning and robotics simulation.
 ---